Swiss Black Forest Carvings

 Rare Black Forest Tobacco Jar Available at Jacksons Antique

 Let’s start with a common misconception of Black Forest, where does it come from?
-Well as the name suggests, the black forest in Bavaria Germany might be a good place to start.
-However, this intriguing red herring is certainly not the birthplace of the carvings and actually we need to head roughly 260km south too
+Well, as the name suggests, the black forest in Bavaria, Germany, might be a good place to start.
+However, this intriguing red herring is certainly not the birthplace of the carvings, and actually, we need to head roughly 260km south to Brienz, Switzerland, for the story to continue.

-Brienz, Switzerland for the story to continue.
-Peter M. Blackman an expert in Brienzerware can answer the question of Who?
+Peter M. Blackman, an expert in Brienzerware, can answer the question of Who?
 He tells a story beginning in the early 19th century of what is believed to be a man named Christian Fischer.
-Fischer realised that many people were visiting a hot spot near Brienz, Switzerland called Giessbach falls and decided to pursue a small business in providing local hand-crafted bears to tourists.
-Thus the figures were named Brienzerware which later become more commonly known as Black Forest due to the incorrect theory of their origin.
-Fischer is believed to have gone on and sold many carved bears at this location unknowingly launching what is now known today as Black Forest carvings.
-From his success it is believed that the key players in the Black Forest market began to take notice and opened up firms dedicating their sole market to carved woodwork.
-Names such as the Trauffers, Hugglers and Wirths were some to get involved at the early stages and to this day are highly regarded as the defining names of Black Forest carvings.
+Fischer realised that many people were visiting a hot spot near Brienz, Switzerland, called Giessbach Falls and decided to pursue a small business in providing local hand-crafted bears to tourists.
+Thus, the figures were named Brienzerware, which later became more commonly known as Black Forest due to the incorrect theory of their origin.
+Fischer is believed to have gone on and sold many carved bears at this location, unknowingly launching what is now known today as Black Forest carvings.
+From his success, it is believed that the key players in the Black Forest market began to take notice and opened up firms dedicated to carved woodwork.
+Names such as the Trauffers, Hugglers, and Wirths were some of the first to get involved in the early stages and, to this day, are highly regarded as the defining names of Black Forest carvings.

 As these families got their chisels into the business one family in particular was known to break tradition and in the 19th century was not something commonly done.
 The Trauffer family decided to add a degree of whimsical poses to their carvings and strayed away from the common standalone bears and figures seen in many of the black forest carvings adding whimsical props and poses such as bears carrying baskets of firewood or propping up a bench.
-This in turn changed the dimensions of Black Forest carvings as they are known today.
+This, in turn, changed the dimensions of Black Forest carvings as they are known today.
 Following what can only be presumed as great success, pieces started to be noticed and many were featured at the London Great Exhibition of 1851, the Worlds Columbian Exposition in Chicago in the late 19th century and the Paris Exhibition in 1900.

 Rare Black Forest Dog Group Available at Jacksons Antique

 Generally, the carvings are made from linden wood or walnut and do not bare any signatures or marks that resemble the original carvers, these carvings can only be attributed to the artists due to the characteristics.
-However this is not always the case and some of the greater quality pieces can be found bearing carvers signatures much like the one above.
-This in turn adds to the value tremendously along with other factors such as having original glass eyes, the depth and quality of the carving as better quality pieces will have a realistic natural look as opposed to modern pieces with a naïve poorly carved look and feel, the size of the piece as a life-size carving will generally fetch a higher demand in price than a smaller object and finally the subject is very important as rare poses and animals demand higher prices and will vary depending on location for example in the USA; boars, eagles and dogs are highly sought after.
+However, this is not always the case, and some of the greater quality pieces can be found bearing carvers’ signatures, much like the one above.
+This, in turn, adds to the value tremendously along with other factors such as having original glass eyes, the depth and quality of the carving as better quality pieces will have a realistic natural look as opposed to modern pieces with a naïve poorly carved look and feel, the size of the piece as a life-size carving will generally fetch a higher demand in price than a smaller object, and finally, the subject is very important as rare poses and animals demand higher prices and will vary depending on location for example in the USA; boars, eagles and dogs are highly sought after.

 Unusual Black Forest Black Smiths Anvil Available at Jacksons Antique